archduke1337/Gil/ADSENSE_STATUS.md

 ### 🚨 Important Notes

-- **Single Ad Slot**: Currently using one ad slot for all placements
+- **Multiple Ad Slots**: Now using two different ad slots for better tracking
-- **Recommendation**: Create separate ad slots for different placements after approval
+- **Strategic Distribution**: Primary slot for high-traffic areas, secondary for additional coverage
 - **Performance**: Using auto format optimizes for best revenue
 - **Compliance**: All AdSense policies are met
+- **Revenue Potential**: 5 total ad placements across 2 key pages

 Your website is now ready for AdSense approval and monetization! 🎉